 A major part of early language learning is the teaching of phonics, which is done using a range of methods including both written and practical kinaesthetic activities.
 We mainly follow the following phonics schemes; Letters and Sounds, and Jolly Phonics.
 This enables us to use many resources and techniques, keeping the children engaged and learning.

 Writing skills are a key priority within the school.
-We emphasise presentation and handwriting skills.
+Good presentation/handwriting skills are one of our priorities.
 Children are taught cursive script from the outset, first using a pencil and progressing to fountain or handwriting pens.

 Grammar skills and terminology are now an integral part of the English curriculum.
 These are taught through both games and stand alone activities as well as being part of both planning for and improving writing.